 Responsible business owners know they have a legal obligation to help ensure the health and safety of their workers.
 They also know that a safe workplace is one where bullying and harassment are not tolerated.
-But until recently, BC employers may have been unsure about exactly how to recognize and address workplace bullying and harassment and meet their duties under the law.
-New WorkSafeBC Occupational Health and Safety (OHS) policies, adopted November 1, 2013, aim to solve that problem by defining and giving examples of bullying and harassment, and outlining a multi-step process for keeping workers safe.
+Traditionally, however, BC employers may have been unsure about exactly how to recognize and address workplace bullying and harassment and meet their duties under the law.
+WorkSafeBC Occupational Health and Safety (OHS) policies aim to solve that problem by defining and giving examples of bullying and harassment, and outlining a multi-step process for keeping workers safe.

 OHS policy D3-115-2, Employer Duties – Workplace Bullying and Harassment defines bullying and harassment to include any inappropriate conduct or comment by a person towards a worker that the person knew or reasonably ought to have known would cause that worker to be humiliated or intimidated.
 A person includes an employer, supervisor, co-worker, client, member of the public, or anyone a worker comes into contact with at the workplace.

 Examples of bullying or harassment include:

 So, what can – and should – you do to prevent and address bullying and harassment in your workplace?
 The OHS policy outlines nine steps all BC employers are expected to follow: